ragavi94/DevopsProject/milestone3/README.md

 sudo ansible-playbook jenkins.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

 2. Create Jenkins Jobs, Copy scripts and Change Jenkins Ports to 5001:

 sudo ansible-playbook itrust.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

 3. Deploy ITrust on a Remote Production Server:

 sudo ansible-playbook itrustDeploy.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

+Feature Flags for ITrust:

+We have implemented feature flags using a configuration server in which we have installed a redis server and a redis cli.
+Redis is an open source in memory data structure store used as a database.
+We are using redis to store a key value pair.
+Feature flag being the key and true or false being the value.
+We can toggle between these feature flags and change the output as desired.

+To check this feature out,

+1. SSH into the ITrust Production Server.
+On the vm, type 'redis-cli' to access the redis client that helps you configure the redis confgiuration server.

+2. Login to ITrust Application as Admin and traverse to /admin/hospitals (Manage hospitals via the Main Menu).
+Initially, you should see a server 500 error because the Redis configuration is set to NIL.

+3. On the Redis Cli, type "set FeatureFlag True" and refresh the page.
+This should make the "Manage Hospitals" page visible now.

+4. On the Redis Cli, type "set FeatureFlag False" and refresh the page.
+This should make the "Feature Coming Soon!" page visible now.

+Hence, we see that Feature Flags and Redis DB is useful in a Production Environment to control visibility of certain Pages/features of the application being deployment.

+INFRASTRUCTURE UPGRADE - CHECKBOX.IO:

+Microservices isolate functionalities of a software  into modules that helps you keep the software distributed, enables ease of testing and high availability.
+We use a kubernetes cluster with master and 3 worker nodes to host the microservice that converts a markdown into html. we also modified the existing checkboxio server code to make http post calls to the kubernetes cluster's Ip and  render the markdown rather than making a local function call.
+The 3 worker nodes introduces hihh availability.
+Server failure on one of the worker nodes does not affect the functionality or service.

+SPECIAL COMPONENT - CANARY RELEASE FOR CHECKBOX.IO:

+Canary releases are used when a new feature of a software are tested on production by introducing it only to a specific set of audience.
+We implemented canary release as a special milestone on our checkboxio application.
+A custom proxy server script is used to load balance the user traffic and redirect it to the Production and the canry server on a 75:25 ratio.
+The script also monitors rhe canary server for failure / manual shut down and redirects 100% traffic to the original production server on these cases.